 Other design elements include references to Lancashire, primarily the red rose and antelope and lion, which are taken from the coat of arms of King Henry IV.
 The main shield is taken from the coat of arms of the Grelley family, who were medieval lords of the manor of Manchester.
 The three stripes are symbolic of the holy trinity.
 The boat just above them represents trade links with the world, and the motto underneath, Concilio et Labore can be translated as “By wisdom and effort” and comes from Chapter 37, Sentence 16 of the Book of Ecclesiasticus.

 The coat of arms can be found adorning exterior and interior of buildings across the city centre, either in full, or broken into elements as displays of civic pride.
-I’ve included a few images below, but recommend having a look at the Map to see the extent of its use.
+I recommend having a look at the Map to see the extent of its use.

 Interestingly, usage of the Manchester coat of arms sparked an unusual court case in 1954.
 Her Majesty’s High Court of Chivalry has jurisdiction over matters of heraldry and has been in existence since the fourteenth century.
 The last time the court convened was to assess the case of Manchester Corporation v Manchester Palace of Varieties Ltd over use of the Manchester coat of arms.
 What was unusual was that the court itself had not sat for 200 years and had to first rule whether it actually still existed.